 Best Time to Elope in Napa

 Now that the question of where has been answered, it’s natural to ask when might be the best time to exchange vows.
-Whether your decision is factored around weather, crowds, or environment, there are a few key items to consider for what date is best your Napa elopement.
+Whether your decision is factored around weather, crowds, or the environment, there are a few key items to consider for what date is best for your Napa elopement.
 Each season has its pros and cons, but a few stand out as clear winners for an elopement ceremony.
 Luckily, I’ve got plenty to share to help guide that decision the best I can!

 There’s a reason why Napa gets fewer visitors from December until the sun starts warming things back up in March.
 The Winter months are Napa’s coldest and wettest.
 Don’t be fooled into thinking you can escape cool temperatures just because it doesn’t snow in Napa.
 The evenings and nights drop down to the 30s and 40s, so I recommend having a jacket handy.
 If you value having a winery to yourself, a weekday trip to Napa in the winter will accomplish that.
 Choose Winter if you’d like photos that may be moody want your elopement to be less crowded, or want to elope in the rain.

-If I was going in order of preference, I would have mentioned Spring second after fall because of how lovely Napa Valley gets from March to late June.
+If I were going in order of preference, I would have mentioned Spring second after fall because of how lovely Napa Valley gets from March to late June.
 In a town dominated by agriculture, spring means new shoots start to leap out of dormant vines.
 Spring, in general, incites excitement for the entire area.
 With that new activity comes a flurry of people just as eager to experience the good vibes as you are to elope.
-The crowding isn’t at its worst during Spring but it certainly starts to fill up as it gets warmer.
+The crowding isn’t at its worst during Spring, but it certainly starts to fill up as it gets warmer.
 Choose Spring for your Napa elopement if you love flowers, warm days, or have always imagined a spring wedding.